joeljunnila/Unity-ETH/README.md

 Starting a Multiplayer Session:

 - Use the in-game UI to host or join multiplayer sessions.

-The NetworkManagerHUD component provides a basic interface for these actions.
+Connect Web3 Wallet:

+- Use your private key in the "Enter Private Key..."
+UI input field for the web3 wallet connection.

 Performing Ethereum Transactions:

-- Interact with the in-game UI to initiate Ethereum transactions.
-The project includes functionalities to send Ether to other players and interact with smart contracts.
+- When the wallet is connected, interact with the in-game UI to initiate Ethereum transactions.
+The project includes functionalities to send Ether and message to other players and interact with smart contracts.

 Project Structure